B21-CAP0075/DeCare-Intro/README.md

 its functionality such as daily exercise guidance, a reminder of their scheduled activities, articles to improve their knowledge, and progress recapitulation.
-Therefore, we conclude that these are our features: Login/Register, Panduan Aplikasi, Deteksi Dini, Jadwal Kegiatan, Olahraga, Artikel, Data Diri, Rekap Kegiatan, Caregiver Service, and Games.
+Therefore, we conclude that these are our features: Login/Register, Panduan Aplikasi, Deteksi Dini, Jadwal Kegiatan, Olahraga, Artikel, Data Diri.

 ## Selected Theme
 Healthcare